ocean-uhh/seagliderOG1/docs/source/conventions.md

 ### Docstrings

-Use Google-style docstrings for all public functions:
+Use numpy-style docstrings for all public functions:

 ```python
 def convert_to_OG1(list_of_datasets, contrib_to_append=None):